vkruglikov/my-saved-answers/README.md

 You can modify or add any messages, but they will remain static.
 The file [`answers.js`](./answers.js) is located in the project's root folder, and the descriptions of types are in [`answers.d.ts`](./answers.d.ts).

-To add functionality for adding/saving/deleting saved messages, the backend needs to be enhanced.
+To add functionality for adding/saving/deleting saved answers, the backend needs to be enhanced.

 [answers.js](./answers.js)\
 [answers.d.ts](./answers.d.ts)